fibanez6/React-Redux-BookLibrary/README.md

 [React tutorial](https://www.udemy.com/react-redux/) to simulate Book Library app

-This project cover from section 3 of the tutorial.
+This project cover section 3 and 4 of the tutorial.

 ### IMPORTANT